 System Feature 2 (Description of feature and Functional Requirement **) and so on.

-**Functional Requirement: Primarily includes the entities involved and the necessary input required for execution of a particular feature
+**Functional Requirement: Primarily includes the entities involved and the necessary input required for execution of a particular feature.

 ER DIAGRAM

 RELATIONAL SCHEMA

 1 .
 INTRODUCTION:

 Blood Bank Management System (BBMS) is a crucial component of healthcare institutions, hospitals, and blood donation centers.
 It is essential for ensuring the availability, safety, and efficient distribution of blood and its components to patients in need.
 In the context of a Database Management System (DBMS), a Blood Bank Management System plays a vital role in organizing and managing vast amounts of data related to blood donations, inventory, donors, recipients, and more.